 With Easter in a few weeks, your child may already have visions of egg hunts and lots of sweets.
 Now is the perfect time to get them to try the Easter Bunny’s favorite treat: carrots.
 Your little one might not be convinced by that recommendation alone, though, so here are four creative ways to incorporate more of this incredible veggie into her diet:

-- Treat them like fries: Teach your child to love the taste of carrots by making them look like a junk food he loves: French fries!
-Cut up carrots into long slices, place on a baking sheet and give them a light coating of olive oil and salt.
+Teach your child to love the taste of carrots by making them look like junk food he loves: French fries!
+Cut up carrots into long slices, place on a baking sheet, and give them a light coating of olive oil and salt.
 Roast them in the oven at 400 degrees for 20 minutes and serve with the dipping sauce of your (or your child’s) choice!

 For more recipe ideas, follow U-GRO Learning Centres on Pinterest.